Skip to Content

 Regarding the horizontal field of view (HFOV), the Apollo series has a 14.6 mm sensor width.
 The wavelength coverage of the solution encompasses a wide 450-1000nm spectrum, accommodating a variety of lighting conditions that lead to the same outcome: high-quality images and seamless data transfer, down to the smallest pixel.
 A special filter is included in the lens design to accomplish this level of performance.
 In terms of customization, for a narrower range of wavelengths, our team can personalize each lens to use a different filter that respects the designated characteristics.

 During the prototyping phase, the Apollo lens system also needed to be able to handle a variety of lighting conditions for various scientific, defense, and industrial purposes.
-In this sense, the G&H | Stingray team tests each proposed Apollo lens system using a state-of-the art Monte Carlo imaging simulation, to provide precise data about the product performance.
+In this sense, the G&H | StingRay team tests each proposed Apollo lens system using a state-of-the art Monte Carlo imaging simulation, to provide precise data about the product performance.
 This approach is designed to establish a precise signal-to-noise ratio in terms of imaging assurance, and offers clients an idea of what performance they can expect from the G&H space solution over different temperature and pressure environments.
 That way, clients can be confident that the hardware they receive will meet or exceed their needs.

 The design philosophy for the Apollo series centers around reliability, performance and cost efficiency.
 With a history of developing high-precision, space-grade components and systems, G&H is augmenting the access companies have to the cosmos for their specific purposes.
 As such, this off-the-shelf lens solution is ready to broaden literal horizons for the next ventures interested in high-performing space imaging.